james1238/duplicateuserdashboard/README.md

 # DuplicateUserDashboard
 Mirror a master users dashboard across backend users on Craft CMS.

-Note: This plugin replaces users dashboard widget on every login - if a user makes a chnage it will be lost the next time they log in.
+Note: This plugin replaces users dashboard widget on every login - if a user makes a change it will be lost the next time they log in.

 # Setup